StevensDeptECE/CPE390/Course Documentation/Instructions for Installing VSCode.md

    1. [Windows](res/Instructions%20for%20Installing%20VSCode/settings_WINDOWS.json)
       1. If you didn't install MSYS2 in the default location with the default settings, you will need to modify this file to match your installation location/etc.
    2. [*nix/MacOS](res/Instructions%20for%20Installing%20VSCode/../Instructions%20for%20Installing%20VSCode/settings__NIX.json)
-7. [Setup your Pi (get Raspbian installed and make sure you can ssh into it from the terminal)](https://docs.google.com/document/d/1fs4s9avLyO5wCumvdG_iKx3JQufEAK4cVJOkqFO9JjQ/edit#).
-Note that if your Pi is not ready to be setup, you may skip this step and proceed to further steps.
+7. If you are not taking CPE-390, skip steps 7-8.
+[Setup your Pi (get Raspbian installed and make sure you can ssh into it from the terminal)](Setting%20Up%20Raspberry%20Pi%20For%20CPE-390.md).
+Note that if your Pi is not ready to be setup, you may skip steps 7 & 8 and proceed to further steps.
 8. Setup connection between VSCode on your machine and the Pi.
 Note that if your Pi is not ready to be setup, you may skip this step and proceed to further steps.
    1. `F1`, type `Remote-SSH: Add New SSH Host`
    2. `ssh pi@raspberrypi -p 22`